Chapter Twenty: Home

 Steve’s new physical therapist scheduled him for two days a week.
 Therapy began the week after we got home.
 Our friend, Nancy Jo, also a therapist, contacted us and asked if she could also do therapy with Steve as a gift to us.
 She also scheduled two days with Steve.
 Now he was working out four days a week.
 His strength improved rapidly with his new therapy schedule.
 The more he worked out, the more he could do for himself.
 Within a month, he was lifting himself onto the slide board while I stood by to safely guide him.
 Mastering the slide board by himself gave us both more freedom.
 He could now get himself in and out of the passenger’s seat of our car once I got his wheelchair into the right position.
 After he was in the car, I would fold the wheelchair and put it in the back of the car.
 It was a lot of heavy lifting for me, but it was so worth the new found freedom that I was willing to do it as often as possible.
 Strength brought freedom, so this encouraged Steve to workout even harder with the hope that his legs would also gain the same strength as his arms.

 Things were progressing.
 Steve was gradually getting stronger.
-He was seeing Dr. Epstein twice a month and his lab work was looking great.
+He was seeing Dr. Epstein, the rheumatologist that had seen him in the hospital, twice a month and his lab work was looking great.
 There was still a lot of strength to regain, but his health issues were no longer a threat.
 We both started relaxing more and having more fun.
 It was summertime, our favorite time of year and we vowed to make the most of it, wheelchair and all.
 Life was beginning to feel happy again, and I was finally getting more sleep.